Belo sur Mer

 Primary and junior level secondary education are available in town.
 It is also a site of industrial-scale mining.
 The majority 60% of the population of the commune are farmers.
 The most important crop is maize, while other important products are sweet potatoes and lima beans.
 Industry provides employment for 10% of the population.
 Additionally fishing employs 30% of the population.

 Economy

 Belo sur mer is well known for its boatbuilders of traditional wooden dhows.
 There are also Salt evaporation ponds in the commune.

+National Parks

+Belo sur Mer is the entry point to the Kirindy Mitea National Park.